This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 Download a free list of 15 content upgrade ideas

-Whether you finally want to add content upgrades to your popular blog posts, or if you're looking for different ideas to upgrade your content, download my list of 15 content upgrade ideas
+Whether you finally want to add content upgrades to your popular blog posts, or if you're looking for different ideas to upgrade your content, download my list of 15 content upgrade ideas.
+No email address needed, though I would love it if you signed up for my newsletter!

 There you have it!
 After this investigative post, I'm still amazed to see my crazy email growth was due to freebies and content upgrades.
 Just goes to show you: they work!